Radio Caca Price Tops $0.0001 on Major Exchanges (RACA)

-Radio Caca (RACA) traded up 1.6% against the dollar during the 24-hour period ending at 8:00 AM ET on September 14th.
-One Radio Caca token can currently be bought for $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
-During the last seven days, Radio Caca has traded up 11.4% against the dollar.
-Radio Caca has a market capitalization of $55.04 million and approximately $4.64 million worth of Radio Caca was traded on exchanges in the last day.
+Radio Caca (RACA) traded down 3% against the US dollar during the 1 day period ending at 14:00 PM E.T. on September 14th.
+Over the last seven days, Radio Caca has traded up 11.1% against the US dollar.
+Radio Caca has a total market cap of $54.40 million and $3.94 million worth of Radio Caca was traded on exchanges in the last 24 hours.
+One Radio Caca token can currently be purchased for about $0.0001 or 0.00000000 BTC on popular exchanges.

 - Binamars (BMARS) traded 4.5% lower against the dollar and now trades at $314.98 or 0.01155845 BTC.